jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (2) The President of the Court of Appeal must publish in the Gazette any procedure adopted by the Judges of the Court of Appeal under subsection (1).

 ### 58F High Court Judges sitting on full court
-(1) Whenever the President of the Court of Appeal certifies in writing that due to— it is necessary for a specified Judge who has been assigned to a division of the court under section 58C to sit as a member of the full court, that Judge may sit as a member of the full court.
+(1) Whenever the President of the Court of Appeal certifies in writing that due to—it is necessary for a specified Judge who has been assigned to a division of the court under section 58C to sit as a member of the full court, that Judge may sit as a member of the full court.
   (a) the illness or absence on leave of any of the Judges holding office under section 57(2); or (b) the need for the expertise of a specific Judge of the High Court in a particular case; or (c) any other exceptional circumstances,—